KholiswaT/plotly/README.md

 ### Code for Interactive Website

-This website includes graphical data for highest acclaimed movies.
+This website includes graphical rankings of the highest critically acclaimed movies from a selected dataset.

-### Jekyll Themes
+#### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/KholiswaT/plotly/settings).
+This website will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/KholiswaT/plotly/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.